La Chaux-de-Fonds: Sports

 La Chaux-de-fonds is home to HC La Chaux-de-Fonds, a professional ice hockey team that competes in the Swiss League (SL), the second-highest league in Switzerland.
 Their home arena is the 7,200-seat Patinoire des Mélèzes.
 The team had a successful stint in the National League (NL) where they played for a few years and won the championship six times in a row, from 1968 to 1973.

 La Chaux-de-Fonds also has an amateur football team, FC La Chaux-de-Fonds.

 Transport

 The municipality is located at the junction of four railway lines and has six different railway stations within its borders.
 The primary station is La Chaux-de-Fonds, others include La Cibourg, La Chaux-de-Fonds-Est, La Chaux-de-Fonds-Grenier, Le Reymond, and Le Crêt-du-Locle.

 The city is also served by Les Eplatures Airport and the La Chaux-de-Fonds trolleybus system.

+The nearest airports to the city are Bern Airport, located 83 km south east, EuroAirport Basel-Mulhouse-Freiburg, located 139 km north east, and Geneva Airport, located about 139 km south west of La Chaux-de-Fonds.

 Climate

+In July 2023, La Chaux-de-Fonds experienced a severe storm, resulting in one fatality and approximately 40 injuries.
+The storm, characterized by powerful winds reaching speeds of up to 217 km/h, inflicted significant damage to the town's infrastructure, leading to estimated repair costs of CHF 70-90 million.
+The destructive winds tore roofs off buildings, toppled trees, and impacted thousands of structures and vehicles.
+Meteorological analysis suggested that the wind pattern resembled a downburst rather than a tornado, a weather phenomenon caused by a sudden cooling of air within a thunderstorm.